Table of Contents

 Moreover, under the condition of reciprocity, the complainant, a foreign citizen or legal person of foreign nationality, can not be held liable to submit bail or any other warranty on grounds that he is a foreign citizen or has no place of residence in Romania.
 Our team of lawyers in Romania can provide complete details about these provisions.

 Regarding foreign citizen who are incapacitated or with limited exercise capacity, in case their representation or assistance was not insured according to his/her national law, and because of this the judgment is delayed, the court will be able to provisionally name a special curator.

-The legal capacity of each of the parties in the process is governed by their national law, while the stateless person's legal capacity is governed by the Romanian law.
+The legal capacity of each of the parties in the process is governed by their national law, while the stateless person’s legal capacity is governed by the Romanian law.
 The above provisions apply equally to stateless persons without requiring compliance with the condition of reciprocity.
 More information is provided upon request by our specialists and Romanian lawyers.

 In the international civil lawsuits, the court applies the Romanian procedural law.

 However, since the existence of differences in the legislation is natural and comes from the dynamic nature of the legal system of each state, the classification of issues as procedural or substantive law is done according to Romanian law, subject to legal institutions that have no correspondent in the Romanian law.
 If this is the case, our lawyers in Romania can provide detailed information.